Standalone apps are supposed to fail most often and this fear has greatly affected the standalone app boom of 2014.

 The fact that Instagram has grown from 30 million to over 200 million users, evidently supports the decision.
 If Facebook had hesitated then, it would have had to pay much more later.

-• Cheap: It’s relatively inexpensive to align the workforce at a new idea rather than redesigning an existing app.
+Cheap: It’s relatively inexpensive to align the workforce with a new idea rather than redesigning an existing app.

-• Fast: Since the developers and engineers don’t need to fit the product in an existing app, it becomes easier to find new styles and development process quickens.
+Fast: Since the developers and engineers don’t need to fit the product in an existing app, it becomes easier to find new styles and the development process quickens.

 Through this standalone app model, Facebook discovered features like multi-shot uploads and filters; so, even though the former application would eventually be shut down, it helped in a certain way.